ironstar-io/testcafe-drupal/README.md

 @param {string} fileFieldId
   ID property of the file field.
 @param {string} file
   Path to the image file to upload.
-Will use a default JPG image if this argument is not provided.
+Will use a default PDF image if this argument is not provided.
 ```

 Add file to a Drupal file upload field.
+By default it will use a placeholder PDF file.

 Usage: